-For the three months ended March 28, 2020, our net sales were \$14.6 million, our gross profit was \$2.1 million, and our net loss was \$1.5 million.
+During the second quarter of 2020, we recorded net sales of \$10.9 million, gross profit of \$1.8 million and net loss of \$1.8 million.
 We have historically financed our operations primarily with proceeds from issuances of equity and debt securities and cash receipts from revenues, including from product sales and a non-recurring engineering ("NRE") fee from our November 2015 joint development and license agreement ("JDLA") with Samsung Electronics Co., Ltd ("Samsung").
 We have also funded our operations with a revolving line of credit and term loans under a bank credit facility, a funding arrangement for costs associated with certain of our legal proceedings against SK hynix and, to a lesser extent, equipment leasing arrangements.
 See "Recent Developments" and "Liquidity and Capital Resources" below for more information.